-How Can I Find Money to Save for Retirement?
+How to Find Money to Save for Retirement

 One common reason people do not save money for retirement is that they feel that they can't afford to.
 There may be times in each person’s life when things are tight enough that this is true, but more often people are unwilling to make the necessary sacrifices to really save for retirement.
 It is important that you do not rely solely on Social Security for your retirement.
 If you cannot save for retirement you need to change something in order to save.

 Tighten Up Your Budget

 You may need to tighten up your budget.
 If you look at your budget you should try to shave at least a hundred dollars off somewhere.
 You may simply cut out your cable bill or cut back on your entertainment expenses.
 If these things are too important you may cut back on your grocery budget or try to reduce the amount of other bills.

 If you do not see any areas that you can cut back on your expenses, then you may need to take on a second job.
 If you pick up an extra shift a week, you should have enough to begin saving for retirement.
 Be creative in the jobs that you look for.
 If you get a job at your gym, you can get your membership for free which frees up that money for retirement, while adding extra money to put towards retirement as well.

 Use Your Raises to Up Your Contributions

 An easy way to increase your retirement savings is to automatically funnel your raises into your contributions.
 This will help you to save money, and it will not affect your lifestyle at all.
 If you receive a four percent raise each year, you will soon be saving the recommended fifteen percent of your income specifically for retirement.
 If you start saving for retirement with your first job, you will not miss the money because you will be making more than you were as a student.